 How to Apply and Where to Buy

-Have proof of age and residency ready—acceptable documents include government ID showing birthdate and Missouri address—to confirm exemption or eligibility for reduced-cost military permits.
+Have proof of age and residency ready.
+Acceptable documents include a government-issued photo ID showing your birthdate and Missouri address.

 Where to Purchase